SportsCardInvestor/github-asana-action/README.md

 - Asana account with the permission on the particular project you want to integrate with.
 - Must provide the task url in the PR description.
+- Must place an Asana Personal Access Token in your repo's Github secrets

 ## Inputs